-Demonstration of sustainable production of sheep meat and wool is critical to secure access to local and global markets.
-Customers and consumers want to feel confident that the food and fibre they purchase has been responsibly produced.
+Customers and consumers want to feel confident the food and fibre they purchase has been responsibly produced.

-The Framework helps industry better understand its opportunities, challenges and impacts in key areas such as animal care, the environment, economic resilience, and people and community.
+The Sheep Sustainability Framework helps industry better understand its opportunities, challenges and impacts in key areas such as animal care, the environment, economic resilience, and people and community.

-The Framework presents evidence to our stakeholders that Australian sheep meat and wool has been produced responsibly in order to build trust and confidence in the industry.
+It presents evidence to our stakeholders, through presentation of data and trends, that Australian sheep meat and wool has been produced responsibly, to build trust and confidence in the industry.

-Sheep Producers Australia (SPA) and WoolProducers Australia (WPA) lead the Framework , with Australian Wool Innovation (AWI) and Meat & Livestock Australia (MLA) providing funding, strategic advice and secretariat support.
-SPA and WPA have appointed a Sustainability Steering Group to lead the process.
+Sheep Producers Australia (SPA) and WoolProducers Australia (WPA) lead the Sheep Sustainability Framework , with Australian Wool Innovation (AWI) and Meat & Livestock Australia (MLA) providing funding, strategic advice and secretariat support.
+SPA and WPA appointed an independent Sustainability Steering Group (SSG), made up of representatives from across the value chain with diverse areas of skills and expertise, to lead the process.

-The Framework will monitor and measure industry performance against priorities.
-This will inform planning, management and evaluation of activities at an industry level.
-It will ensure that Australia can demonstrate that we are a global leader in sustainable sheep production.
+The Sheep Sustainability Framework monitors and measures industry performance against priorities aligned with the four themes.
+It informs planning, management, and evaluation of activities at an industry level and helps to ensure Australia can demonstrate we are a global leader in sustainable sheep production.

-A demonstrated focus on aligning animal care, environmental, economic and social themes with best practice and community expectations will help ensure continued access to markets and capital for Australian sheep businesses.
+A demonstrated focus on aligning animal care, environmental, economic, and social themes with best practice and community expectations also underlies continued access to markets and capital for Australian sheep businesses.

-The Framework does not set industry policies, goals or targets; directly drive extension or adoption; audit or certify individual businesses; or impose costs or reporting requirements on individual businesses.
+The Sheep Sustainability Framework does not set industry policies, goals or targets; directly drive extension or adoption; audit or certify individual businesses; or impose costs or reporting requirements on individual businesses.

-The boundary indicates where along the value chain the Framework will focus.
+The boundary indicates where along the value chain the Sheep Sustainability Framework will focus.
 It defines what will and will not be measured or reported.
-The Framework will initially cover on-farm (including feedlots), transport (including live sheep exports), saleyards and Australian processors.
+In this initial stage of its life, The Sheep Sustainability Framework covers on-farm (including feedlots), transport (including live sheep exports), saleyards and Australian processors.
 This is where data is available to measure, monitor and report performance and progress.

-It is intended that the boundary of the Framework will extend to cover the overseas wool processing sector within the next three to five years.
+It is intended the boundary of the Sheep Sustainability Framework will extend to cover the overseas wool processing sector within the next five years.

 It should be noted that as this is an Australian framework, it will initially report on Australian practices.